-This blog is my journey – as the founding director of RedBalloon and advocate for happy workplaces: the sum of my own personal experiences as an entrepreneur, business owner, leader, manager and mother.
+This blog is my journey – as an entrepreneur and advocate for happy workplaces: the sum of my own personal experiences as a business owner, leader, speaker and mother.
 What I get right, what I get wrong, and all the adventures in between.

 Your questions, comments and feedback all help make this blog the inspiring business resource I want it to be.
 So please, subscribe, get involved and have your say!